-The Reference settings are also used for parameters required by specific printouts.
+These settings are also used for parameters required by specific printouts.
 For example, the Mercator projection needs a true scale longitude which can be set in the longitude field.

-Press the OK button to close the current dialogue box and bring up the second box, or Cancel to close the dialogue box without doing any printing.
+OK - Press the OK button to close the current dialogue box and bring up the second box.

+Cancel - Use this button to close the dialogue box without doing any printing.
 No second dialogue box will appear.